 Boards include: makeup vanity ideas, cute packaging, #lashlikeaboss, and seasonal boards with looks for every mood and moment.

 Boards include: hair and beauty edit, wedding guest edit, color of the week, and puns for every color story from “holler-graphic” to “go hard or go chrome.”

 Boards include: flexin’ complexion, “3 in 1 conceal, contour, highlight,” a ride or die series for each product category, and the queen herself, Rihanna.

 Ready to get pinning?
-Hone your strategy and increase ROI with Dash Hudson’s complete guide to Pinterest here.
+Hone your strategy and increase ROI with Dash Hudson’s Pinterest Insights.